Prag8855/aab/frontend/content/guides/leaving-germany.md

     - [ ] [VAT number](/glossary/Umsatzsteuernummer)
     - [ ] [[ELSTER]] login details

 Sole proprietorships are easy to close.
-If you have an AG, UG or GmbH, it's much more complicated.[^9] If you are part of a *Handwerkskammer*, *Berufskammer* or *Berufsgenossenschaft*, you must also deregister there.[^19]
+If you have an AG, UG or GmbH, it's much more complicated.[^9] Ask a [tax advisor](/glossary/Steuerberater) to help you.

+If you are part of a *Handwerkskammer*, *Berufskammer* or *Berufsgenossenschaft*, you must also deregister there.[^19]

 ## After you leave Germany